 Chaplaincy, multifaith and pastoral care

-All Chaplains who provide services at SCU are endorsed by their religious body and by SCU’s Interfaith Advisory Committee.
+Chaplaincy at SCU is ecumenical and multi-faith and maintains strong links with recognised religious and faith groups through local, national and international networks.
+All Chaplains who provide services at SCU are endorsed by a recognised religious organisation.
 Chaplains are bound by strict standards of confidentiality and ethical practice.
-SCU Chaplaincy Services are provided free to students.
+SCU Chaplaincy Services are provided free to students and staff.

 The University encourages local members of the clergy at Lismore, Gold Coast and Coffs Harbour campuses to volunteer their time to assist members of the University community.
 Visiting Chaplains are authorised representatives of their religious organisation who provide spiritual support to students on campus as well as offering specific religious guidance.
 They adhere to principles of confidentiality and ethical practice.

 However, if you require the services of a religious professional and are unable to find a suitable person from the list of available visiting chaplains, simply contact Teri King, Senior Manager, Student Care and Support 0409 745 287.